Monica Iker

 What to Expect in a Session:

-Monica begins each session with an in-depth assessment and holistic review of a client’s needs and goals.
-Assessment includes tongue and pulse diagnosis and questions about the experience of the client’s concerns, an overview of their diet, supplements, life patterns, any lab work provided, and info about other health practitioners so she can integrate her work with theirs.
-Monica provides written recommendations typically within 48 hrs after each session.
+Each session includes a comprehensive intake and assessment with a holistic review of a client’s needs and goals.
+Assessment includes tongue and pulse diagnosis, the client’s experience of the health concern, and an overview of diet, supplements, life patterns, lab work, and medical history.
+Monica provides written recommendations within 48 hrs after each session.

 Recommendations can look like:

-- nutritional therapy in specific foods that support healing
+• Nutritional therapy in specific foods and/or meals that support healing

-In addition, throughout your care, Monica explores life habits and patterns, offering suggestions on specific techniques, tools, and therapies that can support the healing process.
+Follow-up sessions are highly encouraged 3 weeks after the initial intake.
+Throughout ongoing care, Monica explores life habits and patterns, offering suggestions on specific techniques, tools, and therapies that can support the healing process.
+These can look like life and meal planning, meditation, aromatherapy, yoga therapy, sound therapy, and other self-care practices.

 More about Monica:

 With over 1500 hours of study, Monica completed her clinical training at the ArborVitae School of Traditional Herbalism in New York and advanced clinical training with Ember Peters (HANS), Stascha Stahl, and Vilde Chaya Fenster-Ehrlich.
 Monica is an Associate Member of the American Herbalists Guild (AHG) and a member of Herbalists Without Borders.
-She considers herself a forever student and continues to develop her practice to provide greater integrative support for her clients.
+She considers herself a forever student and continues to develop her practice to provide greater integrative care for her clients.
 In addition to her clinical trainings, she is grateful to continue to learn from and apprentice with several traditional healers.
-She is currently studying her own ancestral connection to Curanderismo (Central American traditional medicine) and is completing her 500 hour certification as a yoga teacher.
-Personally, she has been practicing dreamwork, breathwork, and meditation for the last 6 years and has been a student of Buddhist psychology for the last 20.
+She is currently studying her own ancestral connection to Curanderismo (Central American Traditional Medicine) and is completing her 500 hour certification as a Yoga instructor with a specialty in lower body injury and mobility.
+She has been practicing dreamwork and breathwork for the last 6 years and has been a student of Buddhist psychology and meditation for the last 20.

-Outside the clinic, Monica has an interdisciplinary artist with a BFA Magna Cum Laude in Painting and Animation.
-She has worked in leadership positions within art, education, and justice centered organizations and movements.
-When she is not supporting clients, she teaches art for mental health and guides yoga classes.
+Outside the clinic, Monica is an interdisciplinary artist with a BFA Magna Cum Laude in Painting and Animation.
+She has worked in leadership positions within art, education, and justice centered museums, nonprofits, and movements.
+When she is not supporting clients, she teaches art for mental health and self-empowerment in public schools.